shilangyu/rust-regex-systemf/DraftPR.md

    here (e.g. `imported/sherlock/everything-greedy-nl`, `curated/08-words/long-russian`).
    We therefore conclude that the baseline performance for regexes with look-behinds is reasonable.
+3. The constant throughput in the `linear-haystack` benchmarks shows that our algorithm indeed runs in linear time.

 ### How to reproduce